Every day Matcha

 How we recommend drinking this matcha

 Compared to other varieties of matcha, this ceremonial grade has been cultivated from the first harvest of leaves, giving it a naturally sweeter and lighter taste, almost like green peas sweet, yet not to sweet.
-We recommend drinking this matcha in its simple from ‘‘usucha’’ or simply put with natural water.
+We recommend enjoying it the traditional way as “usucha” — simply whisked with hot water — to fully appreciate its delicate character.

 Flavour profile